jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 WHAT!
 You're still driving to work!
 Or worse, your work or school is closed!

 What the fuck is wrong with your laptop and the internet at home?
-Wasn't there a plan to keep things moving in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005), city fires (Fort McMurray 2016), floods (New Jersey 2012), and blizzards (every winter in North America)?
+Wasn't there a plan to keep things moving in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005), city fires (Fort McMurray 2016), floods (New Jersey 2012), pandemics (H1N1 2009) and blizzards (every winter in North America)?

 It's no surprise we didn't have a plan for this Covid-19 outbreak.
 Because we don't have a plan for any disaster.
-Because our way of life is controlled by a select amount of people looking to protect their high-paying positions.
+Because our way of life is controlled by a select amount of people looking to protect their established and high-paying positions.

 I was insurance claims adjuster for eight years, the person with the checkbook you talk to after horrible events like car accidents and house fires.
 Despite promoting a low-risk lifestyle, the industry still didn't prepare for disasters themselves.
-One example, we adjusters were forced to drive in heat-waves, blizzards, and ice-storms.
+One example, we adjusters were forced to drive into a office during heat-waves, blizzards, and ice-storms.

 It's quite surreal to speak with people who had a tragic car crash on the same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
 But not when the streets have three feet of snow.